-The GOsC Privacy Notice is at: www.osteopathy.org.uk/privacy.
+The GOsC Privacy Notice is at: osteopathy.org.uk/privacy.

-It is recognised that the osteopathic industry is a small sector operating in a competitive market.
+It is recognised that the osteopathic sector is small, and operating in a competitive market.
 If there is any commercially sensitive information that the provider does not wish to be openly discussed during the visits, this must be agreed prior to the visit taking place and accommodated via the agenda development process.
-All visitors are contracted in line with MM confidentiality and data protection requirements.
-If there is a particular concern, the provider is to raise this with MM prior to the visit to ensure that this can be addressed.
+All visitors are contracted in line with confidentiality and data protection requirements.
+If there is a particular concern, the provider is to raise this with GOsC prior to the visit to ensure that this can be addressed.

-5.5 Setting the agenda
+Setting the agenda